nupplaphil/friendica/doc/en/developer/first-change.md

 ## Step 3 — A canonical module showing the target pattern

 Use this as your starting point for new modules.
-It shows the target pattern from the [Architecture Guidelines](php-architecture): constructor injection, no superglobals, no direct DB access, explicit auth and CSRF checks, typed input.
+It shows the target pattern from the [Architecture Guidelines](php-architecture): constructor injection, no superglobals, no direct DB access, explicit auth and CSRF ([Cross-Site Request Forgery](https://owasp.org/www-community/attacks/csrf)) checks, typed input.
 Replace the illustrative `WidgetService` with your own before using it.

 ```php